naumanmir/filedownloadservice/README.md

                 fileName
             )

+initDownload method takes four paramters i.e. context of your activity or fragment, url of the file, path of the folder where the file is to be downloaded and file name with correct extension.

-and your file will be downloaded to the specified path.
+Now, your file will be downloaded to the specified path.